Stucco 101 FAQs

 Properly installed stucco DOES NOT allow liquid water to permeate its thickness – except for areas with extreme cracking that allows water to pass through the cracks (typical minor stucco cracking does NOT provide a path for water).

 In most cases the answer is yes.
-It is possible that a building permit will need to be acquired, and in some instances a “lightweight” 2 coat system may be necessary.
-All of this can be determined after an inspection by an Apptek expert.
+It is likely that a building permit will need to be acquired by your general contractor.
+In some instances a “lightweight” 2 coat system may be necessary because of structural limitations.
+All of this can be determined by a reputable architect or builder.

 Stucco is water resistant, but not water proof.
 Moisture can permeate somewhat into the stucco but despite the mistaken belief of certain stucco “experts”, free water or liquid water will not flow through properly installed stucco.